LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 ## Related Work
 {:#related-work}

-{:todo}
-feest
+In this section, we discuss existing description methods or ontologies to describe software, and position them to the Object-Oriented Components ontology, which is described in the next section.
+In addition, we describe other Dependency Injection frameworks, both for JavaScript and other languages, and discuss their limitations compared to Components.js.

 ### Semantic Software description

-There are several levels of granularity on which software can be described, going from a high-level package overview to a low-level description of the actual code.
+Software can be described on several levels of granularity, going from a high-level package overview to a low-level description of the actual code.
+Depending on the context and the requirements,

-In descriptions, we can use several of these layers, depending on the context and the requirements.
+In descriptions, we can use several of these layers,
+.
 Drilling down from the top to the bottom, we have the following layers:

 - a **bundle** is a container
  with metadata about the software and its functionality across different points in time.
  An example is [the *N3.js* library](https://linkedsoftwaredependencies.org/bundles/npm/n3).